November 18, 2024

 5 elements

-Water is associated with power and serenity, winter, the north, the color black, organic foods, glass, and irregular forms.
+Water symbolizes power and serenity.
+It relates to winter, the north, black color, organic foods, glass, and irregular forms.

-Wood is associated with growth and vitality, springtime, the color green, the vertical plane, east to southeast, and rectangular forms.
+Wood signifies growth and vitality.
+It’s tied to spring, the color green, the vertical plane, and east to southeast directions.

-Fire is associated with passion and heat, the south, summertime, the color red, metals, plastics, and pointed triangular forms.
+Fire is associated with passion and heat.
+It connects to summer, the south, red color, plastics, and triangular forms.

 The Importance of Your Kua Number

-Depending on your life group, you can figure out your eight orientations: four favorable and four unfavorable.
+Your Kua number helps determine your life group, which is either Eastern or Western.
+Based on your life group, you can identify your eight orientations—four favorable and four unfavorable.

-Determining your Kua Number will also give you your personal natural element, the one most beneficial for you (Wood, Earth, Fire, Water, Metal).
-You should apply its properties in your life.
+Determining your Kua number also reveals your personal natural element—Wood, Earth, Fire, Water, or Metal.
+You should incorporate its properties into your life for maximum benefit.

-You can find many sites online to calculate your Kua Number.
+You can easily find websites to calculate your Kua number online.

 Welcome to the World of Feng Shui Energy